 I can express my likes and dislikes on very familiar and everyday topics of interest using a mixture of practiced or memorized words, phrases and simple sentences.
-X Examples • I can • I can write where I go to see art or listen to music.
-I can write how much I like or don't like certain sports. • I can create a bulleted list telling why a class is my favorite.
-I can write a rank-ordered list of my favorite and least favorite free-time activities.
+Examples • I can I can write where I go to see art or listen to music.
+I can write how much I like or don't like certain sports.
+I can create a bulleted list telling why a class is my favorite. · · γl I can write a rank-ordered list of my favorite and least favorite free-time activities.
 I can caption pictures of what I consider to be good and bad lunch options.
-How can I present information to inform or describe? Х How can I present information to inform or describe?
-I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences. Х How can I present information to inform or describe?
-I can present on very familiar and everyday topics using a mixture of practiced or Х How can I present information to inform or describe?
+How can I present information to inform or describe?
+How can I present information to inform or describe?
 I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples • I can Х How can I present information to inform or describe?
+I can present on very familiar and everyday topics using a mixture of practiced or I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
 I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples Х How can I present information to inform or describe?
-I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples • I can • I can write some simple information about my classroom or school. Х How can I present information to inform or describe?
-I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can Х
+Examples I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples • I can I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples • I can • I can write some simple information about my classroom or school.
+Y I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples I can I can write some simple information about my classroom or school.
+I can write a to-do list.
+Y I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples I can I can write some simple information about my classroom or school.
+I can write a to-do list.
+I can list my daily activities.
+Y